 It was under strange circumstance when we last saw these two men face one another in the Octagon.
 Back in March, UFC 196 was supposed to feature a 155-pound lightweight championship bout between Conor McGregor and Rafael Dos Anjos.
 Having previously attained the 145-pound title, McGregor wanted to move up to 155 to challenge Dos Anjos for the belt.

 Dos Anjos had to pull out from that fight at the last minute due to a broken foot and put the card in dire straits.
 After scrambling to find a replacement fighter, the UFC called up Nate Diaz.
-This fight would have no real meaning for the division, but it at least created an interesting matchup between two big-name fan favourites.
+This fight would have no real meaning for the division, but it at least created an interesting matchup between two big-name fan favorites.

 The bout was moved up to 170 pounds in order to give Diaz a chance to make weight on 8-days’ notice.
 This put McGregor, who had been preparing for a 155-pound bout at a weight disadvantage.
 However, Diaz eventually came in at 169 and McGregor at 168 to put them fairly even the day before the fight.